Common remodeling mistakes

 “The other rule of thumb vital for surviving a modification of any building — do not trust the builder who came before you,” he cautioned.
 “Just because a building exists does not mean it is sound and will be capable of sustaining any modification.”

-8. Not Getting the Right Permits
+8. Not getting the right permits

 While it may seem like an unnecessary step, it’s vital that you obtain the right permits.
-If you don’t and your neighbors report your construction, you may have to tear it all down and restart from scratch with a permit.
+If you don’t, and your neighbors report your construction, you may have to tear it all down and restart from scratch with a permit.
 Also, if an accident happens, your homeowner insurance won’t cover it without proof of a valid permit.

-9. Focusing on Aesthetics Only
+9. Focusing on aesthetics only

-10. Not Going Green
+10. Not going green

-For buyers in today’s market, green housing materials are at the top of the list, so when planning your remodel, this is a money-making investment.
+For buyers in today’s market, green housing materials are at the top of the list.
+When planning your remodel, going green is a money-making investment.
 Going green isn’t that hard, as resources and projects are available in all price ranges, and many options are now available at your neighborhood home improvement store.
-Best of all, you can reap the benefits too in the form of lower utilities costs, a healthier, cleaner environment, and lower insurance premiums.
+Best of all, you can reap the benefits in the form of lower utility costs, a healthier, cleaner environment, and lower insurance premiums.

 As long as you have a budget and a plan, remodeling can be a fun project that brings the family together.
 Just make sure you have the necessary home insurance.
 Your insurance company should cover all your building materials, but you may need to increase your coverage limit to be protected during the remodel.
 Ask contractors for proof of insurance, and when remodels are finished, let your insurance company know.
 Remodels can significantly increase the replacement cost value of your home, and that will mean you need more coverage.
-Just make sure you follow the right rules of thumb so that you still need homeowners insurance.
+Just make sure you follow the right rules of thumb so that you still need homeowner’s insurance.